-The library will be closed all day Thursday and Friday, November 24th and 25th for the Thanksgiving Holiday.
-The library will reopen at 9:00 am Saturday, November 26th.
-The book return at the rear of the building is open 24/7 for item returns.
-All items returned on Thursday and Friday will be backdated to Wednesday.
+The library will be closed Monday, January 16th in observance of the Martin Luther King, Jr. holiday.
+The library will reopen at 9:00 am on Tuesday the 17th.
+The book drop at the rear of the library is available 24/7 for item returns and items returned Monday will be backdated to Sunday.
 Have a safe holiday!

 The Baby and Me Lapsit (pre-walkers) program is designed for infants from birth up until they begin walking.
 This program brings caregivers and infants together in the library and offers them an opportunity to enjoy a special sharing time together promoting and modeling early literacy.
 Infants sit on their parent’s lap and interact with them while enjoying songs, music, bounce rhymes, play rhymes, free play and books designed with babies in mind!
 We provide age appropriate programing and ask that no older children accompany the caregiver and baby in this program.

 The Walk with Me (walkers) program is designed for toddlers that are walking and under the age of two.
 This program allows toddlers to explore language and books with their caregivers in a fun and intimate setting.
 Programs include rhymes, songs, circle games and books as well as time for free play and informal discussion of early childhood development.
 We provide age appropriate programming and ask that parents bring only the appropriate age child with them to the program.